 Prior to Sealegs if a call was made at 6am they would have to wait until 7am due to the tides.
 This is because the sand is too soft and muddy to launch their larger vessel, which would cause their tractor to get stuck four times in 12 months.

 The Sealegs is considered their Fast response vessel, most often actioned within 10 nautical miles (20km) from shore.
-The craft is 12-15 minutes faster than their larger vessel in that nautical range, which is essential due to the large number of Sharks and Jellyfish in the waters.
+The boat is 12-15 minutes faster than their larger vessel in that nautical range, which is essential due to the large number of Sharks and Jellyfish in the waters.